|

 Temptation Three: Tinker with fame and others will undoubtedly follow.
 We are tempted to see ourselves as gods who can perform major changes, and so we act as though our power will attract others to our cause.
 On the other hand, a responding humility is necessary to recognize that spiritual empowerment comes in recognizing that God is in charge.
 Our cooperative endeavors are performed in an awesome respect for the Resurrection coming alive in us as renewal of Earth unfolds.
 Our small actions are part of the cooperative venture with the Lord -- and Good news involves inviting others to partake in this venture by sharing resources.

-Prayer: Lord, give us the trust in you that we can venture forth even without assurance of sufficient resources; help us speak forthrightly even when lacking popular support; allow us the satisfaction of doing your will without immediate feedback or fame.
+Prayer: Lord, give us the trust in you that we can venture forth even without assurance of sufficient resources; help us speak forthrightly even when lacking popular support; allow us the

 Up, up, UP!